jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/comments/comments.rst

 How to toggle comments section
 ==============================

-1. Click on comments icon in header
+1. Click the comments icon in the header

 .. image:: pic_comments/ToggleComment/ToggleCommentSection1.png
    :width: 600